anikarenovnak/ga_dsi_ames_housing_regression/README.md

 # Contents

+The repository contains 4 jupyter notebooks, a folder for images and a folder for the data.
+The 4 notebooks are:

-Notebook 1: Problem Statement, Data Cleaning and Transformation Notebook 2: Data Visualization and Exploratory Analyses Notebook 3: Model Building and Hyperparameter Tuning Notebook 4: MOdel Selection and Conclusion
+1: Problem Statement, Data Cleaning and Transformation
-Folder with images
-Dataset folder
+2: Data Visualization and Exploratory Analyses
+3: Model Building and Hyperparameter Tuning
+4: MOdel Selection and Conclusion